Domestic responses to the Libyan civil war (2011)

-During the early stages of the Libyan Civil War of 2011, the Gaddafi regime was still in power: but there was widespread withdrawal of support from that regime by influential persons and organisations within the country.
-Among those who no longer supported the regime, the main concern they expressed was what they regarded as its use of excessive force against peaceful protestors.
-There were many resignations by ministers of the governing council and other senior officials, diplomats posted abroad, and senior military officers.
+During the early stages of the Libyan Civil War of 2011, the Gaddafi regime was still in power: but there was widespread withdrawal of support for that regime by influential persons and organisations within the country.
+Among those who no longer supported the regime, the main concern they expressed was about what they regarded as its use of excessive force against peaceful protestors.
+There were resignations by many ministers of the governing council and other senior officials, diplomats posted abroad, and senior military officers.
 Islamic clerics, tribal leaders, and members of the former royal family expressed their opposition, while the two leading Libyan oil companies also withdrew support for the regime.

 Government resignations

 This is a list of officials who resigned or refused to take orders from the Gaddafi regime during the 2011 Libyan civil war.